ianhandel/growth_curves/README.md

 # Growth curve centiles

-Simulate soem growth curves then try and fot with nlgamlss
+Simulate some growth curves then try and fit with nlgamlss()

 Ultimately aim to estimate centiles